Planting A Blueberry Bush In An Old Galvanized Tub

 I was able to repurpose an old, rustic, rusted, mishapen galvanized tub to add beauty to our porch landscape.
 I planted a blueberry in it. #TexasHomesteader

-Plus I love that I’ve been able to repurpose that old tub that was used by the homesteaders before us.
+Plus I love that I’ve been able to repurpose that old tub that was used by the homesteaders so many years before us.
 It’s a sentimental part of our homestead’s history.

 I really love the old, rustic look of this planting.
 And my new blueberry bush loves it here too!